 Workplace Safety and Health Information for Workers

 As a worker, you have a right to a safe and healthy workplace.
-The Occupational Health Program at the Wisconsin Department of Health Services has a mission to provide resources that inform workers and employers of their rights, responsibilities, and ways to address existing and potential workplace hazards.
+The Occupational Health and Safety Program at the Wisconsin Department of Health Services has a mission to provide resources that inform workers and employers of their rights, responsibilities, and ways to address existing and potential workplace hazards.

 To file a complaint about your workplace or employer, visit the Occupational Safety and Health Administration (OSHA) website.